Personal Finance -

 Lifetime ISA

 A Lifetime ISA (Individual Savings Account) is to buy your first home or save for later life.
 You must be 18 or over but under 40 to open a Lifetime ISA.
 You can put in up to £4,000 each year, until you’re 50.
 The government will add a 25% bonus to your savings, up to a maximum of £1,000 per year.
 The Lifetime ISA limit of £4,000 counts towards your annual ISA limit.
-This is £20,000 for the 2020 to 2021 tax year.
+This is £20,000 for the current tax year.

 cashisa_location